nihal347/S.A.I.M.O.N/README.md

-S.A.I.M.O.N is under way...  keep watch
+S.A.I.M.O.N is underway...  keep watch